 - 1. The delivery of new open market and affordable dwellings in a range of tenures, types and sizes will be supported where it is consistent with: - a.
 The spatial strategy for Northumberland; - b.
-Meeting the objectively assessed housing needs and housing priorities as identified through an up-to-date assessment; - c.
-Making the best and most efficient use of land and buildings, encouraging higher densities in the most accessible locations and prioritising the redevelopment of suitable previously-developed 'brownfield' sites wherever possible and viable to do so; - d.
-The implementation of necessary enabling transport and utilities infrastructure; and - e.
-The provision of new community facilities where needed and commensurate with the scale of the development. - 2.
+Meeting the objectively assessed housing needs and housing priorities as identified through an up-to-date assessment; and - c.
+Making the best and most efficient use of land and buildings, encouraging higher densities in the most accessible locations and the redevelopment of suitable previously-developed 'brownfield' sites wherever possible and viable to do so. - 2.
 The housing requirement for Northumberland over the plan period 2016-2036 is for at least 17,700 Use Class C3 net additional dwellings, at an annual average 885 dwellings per annum.